Lafayette Building

 History

-The Lafayette Building was designed by C. Howard Crane in the Neo-Classical style, and constructed by the partnership of George G. Epstean and Julius Herman to serve as a speculative high-end office tower.
+The Lafayette Building was designed by C. Howard Crane in the Neo-Classical style and constructed by the partnership of George G. Epstean and Julius Herman as a speculative high-end office tower.
 8 Crane had earlier designed the Fox Theatre, Opera House, and Orchestra Hall.

-Before its completion, the lot the building was situated on was home to the Bressler Block that was owned by Charles Bressler and composed of smaller commercial structures, including the Detroit Book Exchange.
+Before its completion, the lot the building was situated on was home to the Bressler Block, which was owned by Charles Bressler and composed of smaller commercial structures, including the Detroit Book Exchange.
 6 The properties were purchased by the Edsel Ford family in 1910 and leased until 1917.

-The layout of the V-shaped structure allowed natural light to filter into the building from several angles.
-1 2 3 The interior was lavish, with black-walnut walls on the first floor, and marble walls accented with bronze fixtures elsewhere.
+The V-shaped structure allowed natural light to filter into the building from several angles.
+1 2 3 The interior was lavish, with black-walnut walls on the first floor and marble walls accented with bronze fixtures elsewhere.
 1 3 Two marble drinking fountains were located on each floor.
-There were seven high-speed elevators, arranged in circular tiers, that opened up into a large lobby.
+Seven high-speed elevators, arranged in circular tiers, opened into a large lobby.

-The Lafayette also featured 31 storefronts on its first three floors in a large arcade.
+The Lafayette featured 31 storefronts in a large arcade on its first three floors.
 1 3 The upper floors held tenants such as the Michigan State Tax Tribunal, offices for the Michigan Supreme Court, and several railroad companies.
 1 2 3

 Other than a slate facade on the first level that was added in the 1960s, the Lafayette received only minor exterior changes.
 2